sjoseph11236/Software_Testing_Apprenticeship/Week 1/Day 2/Overview.md

-# October 5th, 2020 (Day 1)
+# October 6th, 2020 (Day 2)

 ## Agenda
-> Introductions and learn Java Data Types, Operators, Loops, Conditionals, Strings, Arrays
+> Learn about methods, Arrays,Strings and set up Github repos.

 ## Outline
 _**All times are in EST time**_